🌿 Core Strokes Approach & Methods

 Dialogue — giving language to sensation, affect, imagery, and relational dynamics as they emerge.

-Together, these elements create a a relational field in which defensive organization can soften and reorganize into choice.
+Together, these elements create a relational field in which defensive organization can soften and reorganize into choice.

 In Core Strokes®, breath is not merely a regulation technique.